Ax0l0ti/1st-year/CS Notes/Semester 1/Architecture CM12002/Architecture.md

 Shared memory:
 	- leads to memory-to-CPU bottlenecks
-	- Chach coherence becomes a problem
+	- Cache coherence becomes a problem
 	- because of the above they don't scale very well
 	- ![[Pasted image 20221017124459.png | 300]]